How tickling The Ear Could Prevent Age Related Disease - UrduPoint

 Doctors can stimulate this branch of the vagus nerve without the need for implants.Recently, researchers from the Universities of Leeds and Glasgow both in the United Kingdom decided to find out whether they could improve autonomic nervous system activity by "tickling" those parts of the ear with small waves of electric current."The ear is like a gateway through which we can tinker with the body's metabolic balance, without the need for medication or invasive procedures," says lead author Beatrice Bretherton, Ph.D.The researchers hypothesized that rebalancing autonomic nervous system activity could boost general health and well-being.

-They also believed that it might prevent the development of certain age related conditions, including high blood pressure, heart disease, and atrial fibrillation.2-week therapy improves sleep and moodThe researchers developed a therapy that they call "transcutaneous vagus nerve stimulation," which works by delivering small electrical stimuli to the vagus nerve through its branch in the outer ear skin.In their study paper which appears in the journal Aging the investigators explain that as an individual ages, their parasympathetic and sympathetic nervous systems become imbalanced, with one starting to be more active than the other.
+They also believed that it might prevent the development of certain age related conditions, including high blood pressure, heart disease, and atrial fibrillation.The researchers developed a therapy that they call "transcutaneous vagus nerve stimulation," which works by delivering small electrical stimuli to the vagus nerve through its branch in the outer ear skin.In their study paper which appears in the journal Aging the investigators explain that as an individual ages, their parasympathetic and sympathetic nervous systems become imbalanced, with one starting to be more active than the other.

 In the first study, a group of 14 participants received one session of transcutaneous vagus nerve stimulation and one session of simulated nerve stimulation.For the second study, the researchers worked with 51 participants who agreed to undertake only one session of transcutaneous vagus nerve stimulation.